-For example, you may not want a thick wool coat if you live in California and if you're over 50 you may not want to buy a moto jacket (though I think you could totally rock it).
-BTW, have you seen my fashion over 50 post with my mama?
+For example, you may not want a thick wool coat if you live in California and if you’re over 50 you may not want to buy a moto jacket (though I think you could totally rock it).
+BTW, have you seen my fashion over 50 category?

 3. Think of your extras